(Director from 2012 to present)

-After a lengthy search for a permanent music director following the departure of Dr. Greg Lyne, the Masters of Harmony offered Jeff Oxley the role in January of 1998, a position he held for 20 months.
-Well known throughout the Barbershop Harmony Society as an outstanding vocalist, he has achieved three international quartet championships (as bass of The Rapscallions , Acoustix , and Max Q ), and earned numerous gold medals with the Dallas-based Vocal Majority chorus.
-With the Masters of Harmony he traveled to Europe to perform at the Guinness Roaring 1920’s Festival in Killarney, Ireland (1998) and led the Masters to their 1999 International Chorus Championship in Anaheim, California.
+After a lengthy search for a permanent music director following the departure of Dr. Greg Lyne, the Masters of Harmony offered Jeff Oxley the role in January of 1998, a position Jeff held for 20 months.
+Well known throughout the Barbershop Harmony Society as an outstanding vocalist, he has achieved three international quartet championships (as bass of The Rapscallions , Acoustix , and Max Q ), and earned seven gold medals with the Dallas-based Vocal Majority chorus.
+With the Masters of Harmony he traveled to Europe to perform at the Guinness Roaring 1920’s Festival in Killarney, Ireland (1998), and in Anaheim, California, led the Masters to their 4th International Chorus Championship (1999).

-Oxley had sung and played musical instruments since before his high school years, and in Ohio was All-State in band, choir, and orchestra.
-He earned a Vocal Scholarship Talent Award there at Bowling Green State University and continued his education with three music majors: Trombone, Violin, and Voice.
-Following graduation Oxley moved to Dallas, Texas, where he pursued a career in musical performance as a studio vocalist and entertainer.
+Jeff had sung and played musical instruments since before his high school years, and in Ohio was All-State in band, choir, and orchestra.
+He earned a Vocal Scholarship Talent Award at Bowling Green State University and continued his education with three music majors: Trombone, Violin, and Voice.
+Following graduation, Jeff moved to Dallas, Texas, where he pursued a career in musical performance as a studio vocalist and entertainer.
 It was there he joined the Vocal Majority and quickly became their internal vocal coach and bass section leader, and later associate director.
 In 2000 he was inducted into the Southwestern District’s Hall of Fame.
 Currently, Jeff is actively employed as a first-call studio vocalist in Dallas and his voice can be heard on countless radio IDs and commercials worldwide.
 He lives in Frisco, Texas, with his wife Susan and their two children, Blake and Lily.